I'm a member

 Printer Friendly Version

 DESCRIPTIONLight therapy for psoriasis includes phototherapy with ultraviolet B (UVB) light boxes, targeted phototherapy, and photochemotherapy with psoralen plus ultraviolet A (PUVA).
 Targeted phototherapy describes the use of ultraviolet light that can be focused on specific body areas or lesions.
 PUVA uses a psoralen derivative in conjunction with long wavelength ultraviolet A (UVA) light (sunlight or artificial) for photochemotherapy of skin conditions.

 Psoriasis is a common chronic immune-mediated disease characterized by skin lesions ranging from minor localized patches to complete body coverage.
 There are several types of psoriasis; most common is plaque psoriasis which is associated with red and white scaly patches on the skin.
 In addition to being a skin disorder, psoriasis can negatively impact many organ systems and is associated with an increased risk of cardiovascular disease, some types of cancer, and autoimmune diseases such celiac disease and Crohn disease.
 Although disease severity is minimally defined by body surface area (mild psoriasis affects less than 5% of the body’s surface area, moderate psoriasis affects 5% to 10%, and severe disease affects more than 10% body surface area), lesion characteristics (eg, location and severity of erythema, scaling, induration, pruritus) and impact on quality of life are also taken into account.

 Topical therapy (eg, corticosteroids, vitamin D analogs) is generally considered to be first-line treatment of psoriasis, especially for mild disease.
 Phototherapy and systemic therapy are treatment options for patients with more extensive and/or severe disease and those who fail conservative treatment with topical agents.
 Phototherapy is available in various forms including exposure to natural sunlight, use of broadband ultraviolet B (BB-UVB) devices, narrowband ultraviolet B (NB-UVB) devices, and psoralen plus ultraviolet A (PUVA).
 NB-UVB is an established treatment for psoriasis, based on efficacy and safety.
-This policy addresses two treatments: PUVA and targeted phototherapy, ie, use of ultraviolet light that can be focused on specific body areas or lesions.
+This policy addresses two treatments: PUVA and targeted phototherapy, which uses ultraviolet light that can be focused on specific body areas or lesions.
 A related treatment, photodynamic therapy, is addressed in the Dermatologic Applications of Photodynamic Therapy medical policy.

 Psoralen Plus Ultraviolet A